heizerbalazs/math_expression_evaluator/README.md

 # Math Expression Evaluator

-A script thatexcepts two inputs:
+Write a script that excepts two inputs:
 - an arbitrary mathematical expression as a string
 - value(s) to evaluate the xpression at